 A fast rate of pulsation can be implied even when no two onsets fall on consecutive pulses.
 This is the case with the famous clave pattern of Latin American music.
 The clave is based on four beats to the bar, but because its second stroke falls three-quarters of the way between beats, a pulsation four times as fast as the beats is implied (and is often made explicit by other instruments in the ensemble).
 That is the slowest rate of pulsation that can account for all of the onsets (i.e., the slowest at which every onset falls on a pulse).

 We now know how to specify onset timing when the onsets fall on pulses that divide the beat in various ways.
 In actual performance, onsets may even fall between the pulses, for instance when performers use rapid ornaments or slight variations of timing for expressive effect, and for some purposes that level of precision may be wanted in the score.
-A piece of music may also use more than one beat division, either sequentially or simultaneously.
-Global notation can represent such situations, but they are a little “advanced” for our present stage.
+A piece of music may also use more than one beat division, either sequentially or simultaneously; see Variable beat division.

 If you are interested in notating music that is based, not on dividing time into equal units, but on adding together unequal units of time (as in the 5- and 7-beat meters of some Eastern European, Middle Eastern, and South Asian music), see Additive meter.

 Otherwise, a more immediate need is the ability to represent more than one rhythm played simultaneously, as happens more often than not in most kinds of music.
 This will require the principles we’ve discussed to be extended to examples with more than one layer.